Jason101616/ItChat/README_EN.md

 [![Gitter][gitter-picture]][gitter] ![py27][py27] ![py35][py35]
 [Chinese version][chinese-version]

+Add anti withdraw function based on itchat.

+Anti withdraw support all kinds of message including "TEXT, PICTURE, MAP, CARD, SHARING, RECORDING, ATTACHMENT, VIDEO, FRIENDS".

+When someone withdraw a text message, computer will automatically send you that text message through File Transfer in WeChat.

+When someone withdraw other kinds of message, computer will automatically record that message in Revocation directory.

+Current version only support English!
+Chinese will be supported in the next version.

+To run the program.
+Simply run anti_withdraw.py in itchat directory.

 itchat is an open source api for WeChat, a commonly-used Chinese social networking app.

 Accessing your personal wechat account through itchat in python has never been easier.